 World of Hyatt: Complete list of all-inclusive properties in Mexico and the Caribbean

-In March of 2022, Hyatt released a separate award chart for the 100 all-inclusive properties that it acquired with the purchase of Apple Leisure Group.
+Hyatt has a separate award chart for the ~100 all-inclusive properties that it acquired with the purchase of Apple Leisure Group in 2022.
 These properties are located throughout the world have slowly been integrated into the World of Hyatt rewards program.

 a table set up on a balcony overlooking water